seanpm2001/Learn/List/Repositories/README.md

 ## How I discover languages

 I discover languages either by reading about them on an external site (commonly Wikipedia) or browsing source code on GitHub.
+Sometimes, I discover languages via Gedit, but I don't always add it to my list.

 ### Why not use the GitHub language list